If the Bills Deserve a Forfeit, So Do the Steelers

 Noah Strackbein

 PITTSBURGH -- The NFL is currently investigating the Tennessee Titans' behavior over the last two weeks, in connection with their COVID-19 outbreak.
-The team now has 21 members of the organization, 11 players and 10 non-player personnel, who have contracted the virus since their initial post-test results last Tuesday.
+The team now has 21 members of the organization, 11 players and 10 non-player personnel, who have contracted the virus since their initial positive test results last Tuesday.

 The league has done as much as they can to handle the situation appropriately.
 It seems every day they're sending new protocols for teams to follow in the prevention of the spread, and have been in Nashville for days looking through the Titans' activity.